kudashevs/remove-blocks/README.md

 ## Options

-To describe different blocks, use the `blocks` array.
-Each element of this array describes a unique block to be removed and is represented by an object the following configuration properties:
+To describe different blocks, provide the `blocks` array.
+Each element of this array describes a unique pair of tags with name, prefix, and suffix.
+These values are represented by an object with the following properties:
 ```
 name: 'devblock',              # string value defines the name of start/end tags (unique)
 prefix: '/*',                  # string value defines the beginning of a tag